 The ASC standard for responsible fish farming covers seven principles:

 In total eight standards, covering 12 species, have been formulated by the Aquaculture Dialogues initiated by WWF.
-Six standards - for abalone, bivalves, freshwater trout, pangasius, tilapia and salmon - have already been finalized.
-The ASC Standard for shrimp is expected by the end of 2013.
-Seriola/cobia will follow.
+Six standards - for abalone, bivalves, freshwater trout, pangasius, tilapia and salmon, shrimp, and seriola/cobia will follow.

 The ASC assessment has 5 steps to certification: